SAAC Artist Store

 Rules and Important Notes

-- All forms of work are eligible for acceptance, including but not limited to: Ceramics, Graphics, Jewelry, Literary Materials, Painting, Sculpture, and Traditional Crafts (including but not =limited to woodworking, candle-making, fiber arts, etc.)
+- All forms of work are eligible for acceptance, including but not limited to: Ceramics, Graphics, Jewelry, Literary Materials, Painting, Sculpture, and Traditional Crafts (including but not =limited to woodworking, candle-making, fiber arts, etc.) The goal is to have all accepted artists displaying different mediums, styles, etc. to provide customers with variety.

 - Artists will receive 60% commission of sales for works sold on their shelf.
 A 40% sales commission will be assessed against the retail price provided by the ARTIST.
 The ARTIST will be paid the gross, less commission and sales tax, on or about the 10th of the month following the month of sale.